POST PARTUM CARE IN AYURVEDA

 The vihara can be mainly classified as

 - Udara Veshtana – The abdomen should be wrapped with a big clean cloth.
-This causes compression of abdomen when abdomen is compressed it reduces vitiation of vata dosha.
+This causes compression of the abdomen when the abdomen is compressed it reduces vitiation of vata dosha.

 - Nyabja Shayana and Udara pidana – make the mother lie in hunch back position.
 She should rub her back, press her abdomen and flanks and then compress her abdomen to expel the doshas left over after delivery.